Support strong public schools by taking these actions today.

 Going to school or returning home from an after-school job or visiting friends or going to a cookout or concert—or a playground—should not put students’ lives at risk.
 But sadly, in communities of color, this is the reality.

-As the one-year mark of George Floyd’s murder approaches, we demand accountability and justice for all and to demand that ourour elected leaders and those who swear and oath to protect us respect our rights, no matter our race, background or where we live.
+We demand that our elected leaders and those who swear an oath to protect and serve us respect our rights, no matter our race, background, or where we live.
 The George Floyd Justice in Policing Act (H.R.
-1280) takes initial steps toward that goal and will work to end police brutality, protect civil rights and liberties, and change the culture of law enforcement agencies.
+1280) takes initial steps toward this goal and will help bring an end to police brutality, protect our civil rights and liberties, and change the culture of law enforcement agencies.